-Are a blogger?
+Are you a blogger?
 Have you started your blogging career recently?
 Then you are at the right place.
-In this article you are going to find info about How to use Google Analytics for my website?
+In this article, you are going to find info about How to use Google Analytics for my website?

 - How to use Google Analytics to understand Site Traffic